Andreas Helgstrand

 Andreas Helgstrand (born 2 October 1977) is a Danish dressage rider.
 He won four consecutive Danish dressage championships, from 2005 through 2008.

-Biography
+Helgstrand is banned from competition until 2025.

+Early life

-Andreas Helgstrand was born in 1977 to Ulf Helgstrand and his wife.
-His father became president of the Danish Equestrian Federation.
+Andreas Helgstrand was born 2 October 1977 to Ulf Helgstrand and his wife.
+His father became president of the Danish Equestrian Federation in 2003.
 Andreas started competitive riding aged 7 or 8, competing initially in showjumping.
 At the age of 17, he started training as a riding master in 1994 at the Sport Riding Club in Aalborg.
 He passed the final exams in 2000.

+Career

-He has since worked as a horse trainer, riding instructor, and horse trader; first in the Netherlands with Anne van Olst, then in Kongsberg in Norway, before replacing Lars Petersen at the Blue Hors stud in Randboel, Denmark.
+Helgstrand has worked as a horse trainer, riding instructor, and horse trader; first in the Netherlands with Anne van Olst, then in Kongsberg in Norway, before replacing Lars Petersen at the Blue Hors stud in Randboel, Denmark.
 At the 2004 Olympics, riding Cavan, Helgstrand came in ninth in the individual and fifth in the team.
 He finished fourth in the 2004 poll for Danish sportsperson of the year.

 At the 2006 World Equestrian Games, riding the mare Matiné, Helgstrand came in second in the Individual freestyle and third in the individual special.
 Eurodressage's report of the tournament called him "the favourite of the crowd" and said he "seemed to have redefined piaffe and passage".
 A video of this performance (to the hip-hop song "No Mo" by Red Astaire) has circulated widely on YouTube, being seen over 5 million times.

 Helgstrand withdrew from the 2007 Dressage World Cup finals in Las Vegas when Matiné twisted her left front pastern on arrival while getting out of the van.
 She was retired from competition in the months afterward, as she was unable to recover from the injury.
 In 2010 she was euthanised after breaking a leg in the pasture.

 In 2008, Helgstrand won his fourth consecutive Danish dressage championship, on his fourth horse (Don Schufro, after Cavan, Matiné and Casmir).
 At the 2008 Olympics, riding Don Schufro, he came in eleventh in the individual and third in the team.

-At the end of 2008 Helgstrand left the Blue Hors stud to start his own business, which he named Helgstrand Dressage, at Møgelmosegård near Aalborg.
+At the end of 2008, Helgstrand left the Blue Hors stud to start his own business, which he named Helgstrand Dressage, at Møgelmosegård near Aalborg.

-In 2010 Helgstrand rode Uno Donna Unique to victory in the 6-year-old class at the 2010 World Championships for Young Dressage Horses.
-In 2013 Helgstrand became embroiled in a dispute regarding the sale of Uno Donna Unique.
-In the same year, he came under extensive media fire regarding controversial photographs taken of him riding his horse in the disputed rollkur technique.
+In 2010, Helgstrand rode Uno Donna Unique to victory in the 6-year-old class at the 2010 World Championships for Young Dressage Horses.
+In 2013, he became embroiled in a dispute regarding the sale of Uno Donna Unique.

 Helgstrand was shortlisted for the Danish dressage team for the 2012 Olympics, but was not selected.